 3/ In the case a complaint regarding a PDP lawyers' performance is fielded by an Office Manager, case assignment specialist, or other PDP staff member, that individual shall immediately refer the complaint to the OD, along with any information or notes regarding the complaint recorded by the staff member receiving the Complaint.
 The OD shall log receipt of the complaint and record the requisite information in accordance with Paragraph 2 above.
 If the OD requires additional information regarding the complaint, the OD or PDP personnel shall contact the complainant to obtain said information.
-The OD shall also provide notice to the attorney who is the subject of the complaint and obtain information/feedback regarding the complaint and the status of the case.
+The OD shall also provide notice to the attorney who is the subject of the complaint and the status of the case.